emanuelgollob/AirPodsPro-Motion-OSC-Forwarder/README.md

 | <center> ![](README_resources/info.gif)　</center> |

 Displays the information (```CMDeviceMotion```) obtained from AirPodsPro and forwards the Yaw, Pitch and Roll data via OSC to the localhost on Port 9999.
-Set to autostart/recover the OSC stream whenever any AirPodsPro are connected to the device.
+Set to autostart/recover the OSC stream whenever any AirPodsPro are connected or reconnected to the device.

 ## Reference